shayaanhu/devsecops-secure-app-pipeline/README.md

-# devsecops-secure-app-pipeline
-End-to-end DevSecOps pipeline demonstrating secure application development, vulnerability exploitation, and remediation using SAST, DAST, and SCA
+This project implements a complete “Build & Break” DevSecOps pipeline where a web application is designed, developed, attacked, and secured.
+It covers threat modeling, automated security testing (SAST, DAST, SCA), manual penetration testing, vulnerability exploitation, and final remediation.
+The goal is to simulate a real-world secure software development lifecycle (SDLC) with both offensive and defensive security practices.